dalyanalytics/nonprofit-analytics-tools/blog-post-draft.md

 Built by someone who's spent years in the sector, not a generic business intelligence tool adapted for nonprofits as an afterthought.
 These solve problems specific to mission-driven organizations.

 **Your Data Stays Yours**
-Everything runs in your browser or on secure cloud infrastructure.
+Everything runs on secure cloud infrastructure with no data persistence.
 No data mining, no selling your donor information to marketing companies, no vendor lock-in.

 **You Can See How They Work**
 Every line of code is open-source on GitHub.
 Want to know how retention rates are calculated?
 Check the code.
 Want to customize it for your organization?
 Fork it and make it yours.